-- a) pH - b) turbidity and/or suspended solids (as per Table 6 or Annexure MRTS52 Clause 4.1) - c) any other parameter nominated in Annexure MRTS52 Clause 4.1, and - d) visually for hydrocarbons and litter.
+- a) pH - b) turbidity and/or suspended solids (as per Table 8.1.2 or Clause 4.1 of Annexure MRTS52) - c) any other parameter nominated in Clause 4.1 of Annexure MRTS52; and - d) visually for hydrocarbons and litter.

 The results of monitoring shall be recorded in a dedicated spreadsheet and compared against discharge criteria.
 Water above discharge criteria shall not be released other than in the case of safety reasons or where there is a demonstrable environmental benefit of releasing.
-The type and volume of flocculant/coagulant used (if used) shall be also recorded on this spreadsheet.